atproto-os/atproto-os/README.md

 Open Web Desktop projects can be extended with [themes, modules, and applications](https://github.com/topics/owd-modules).

 ### Install a new app
-You can install an application with `npm install @owdproject/app-todo`.
+You can install an application with `pnpm install @owdproject/app-todo`.
 Then, simply define it in the configuration:

 ```typescript